InfuseAI/primehub-site/docs/guide_manual/admin-group.md

 Set quotas for each user in this group.

-+ `CPU Quota` When the user chooses the group, how many CPU can be used by the user.
++ `CPU Quota` How many CPU can be used by the user within this group.
 The default is `0.5`.

-+ `GPU Quota` When the user chooses the group, how many GPU can be used by the user.
++ `GPU Quota` How many GPU can be used by the user within this group.
 The default is `0`.
 Default is `0` that means users can't use GPU.

-+ `Memory Quota` When the user chooses the group, how many Memory can be used by the user.
++ `Memory Quota` How many Memory can be used by the user within this group.
 The default is `unlimited`.

-+ `User Volume Capacity` When the user chooses the group,  the capacity can be used by the user.
-The default is `20GB` .
++ `User Volume Capacity` The capacity will be allocated for the user within this group.
+The default is `20GB`; It only works for *newly created volume*, i.e., the user volume capacity won't be changed if the volume exists already.

 ### Group Quota